cklmercer/vue-feathers-client/README.md

 $ gulp watch
 ```

-`browser-sync` has already been installed for you, all you need to do is add a single
-line of configuration to your `gulpfile.js` file and it'll automatically refresh
-the page for you after recompiling.

-For more information on using `browser-sync` checkout [laravel-elixir-browsersync-official](https://github.com/JeffreyWay/laravel-elixir-browsersync-official).

-This project uses [laravel-elixir](https://github.com/laravel/elixir) to build
+This project uses [laravel-elixir](https://laravel.com/docs/5.3/elixir) to build
-and compile assets. `laravel-elixir` is part of the official [Laravel](https://laravel.com)
-namespace, but despite that fact.. it's still very useful for standalone projects.

-This project doesn't actually have any Laravel/PHP dependencies.
-We're strictly
-using `laravel-elixir` to handle our build process.

-I know this may seem odd at first, but give it a chance and I'm sure you'll be
+and compile assets.
+I know this may seem odd at first, but give it a chance and
-just as thrilled about it as I am.
+I'm sure you'll love it just as much as I do.

+*Disclaimer: Even though `laravel-elixir` is part of the official Laravel namespace,
+it doesn't actually have any dependencies on the Laravel core or any PHP files.
+It, in fact, works fine by itself and removes the need for huge configuration files.*

 ## License
 [MIT](https://opensource.org/licenses/MIT)